u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/config/troubleshooting.rst

 The pairing code doesn't show under the following circumstances:

-- The :abbr:`IoT (Internet of Things)` box is already connected to an Odoo database.
+- The :abbr:`IoT (Internet of Things)` box is already connected to an Thrive Bureau ERP database.
 - The :abbr:`IoT (Internet of Things)` box is not connected to the Internet.
 - The code is only valid for 5 minutes after the :abbr:`IoT (Internet of Things)` box has started.
   It's automatically removed from connected displays when this time has expired.